BrooksLabUCSC/flair/docs/source/other_environments.rst

 Docker
 ------

+PLEASE NOTE: the Docker image is outdated, please do not use until further notice.

 If the user wishes to run FLAIR using
 `docker <https://docs.docker.com/>`__ instead of cloning this repository, the following commands can be used: